Akhtar Usman: Books

-Chirag Zaar is his latest book of poetry, published in 2017 by Rumail House of Publications, Rawalpindi.
-It consists mostly of ghazal, one of the most popular genres.

-Criticism

-Usman's poetry provides a subtle expression of the interconnectedness of tradition and modernity under the centrality of the creative process and the transformative potential of art.
-His poetry transcends ethnicity, creed and all other layers, and touches the basic principles of humanity.
-His poetry also offers some solace and momentary solace even if readers do not believe in the process of change.

-Critical evaluation
+Awards and honors

 Usman's work has been critically reviewed by Halqa-e Arbab-e Zauq, which is known for its tradition of literary criticism.
 The organization recognized Usman as its Adab Satara (literary star) and praised his poetry and critical skills.
 His literary approach, which encompasses a global perspective, has been appreciated for enriching discussions at constituency meetings.

+He has received several awards, including the "Ahmad Faraz Lifetime Achievement Award" and the "Khalid Ahmad Award" for his book Chiraagh Zaar (2017).

+In 2026, he received the President's Award for Pride of Performance in the field of literature, for research and poetry.
+The award was announced on 14 August 2025 and conferred by the President of Pakistan on 23 March 2026.